jupyter/nbclassic/docs/source/nbclassic.rst

-As proposed in the `JEP #79`_, the nbclassic package will continue to be supported with critical security fixes in the transition period as users move to using the more modern Jupyter Notebook-v7.
+As proposed in the `JEP #79`_, the nbclassic package will continue to be supported with critical security fixes in the transition period as users move to using the more modern Jupyter Notebook 7.

-**Porting Notebook-v6 Extensions**: Work being done in parallel.
+**Porting Notebook 6 Extensions**: Work being done in parallel. ou can find a helpful list of classical Notebook extensions and corresponding Jupyterlab extensions if available at the `Jupyterlab-contrib website <https://jupyterlab-contrib.github.io/migrate_from_classical.html>`_.

 .. _JEP #79: https://jupyter.org/enhancement-proposals/79-notebook-v7/notebook-v7.html